villaNich/Wheel_IQ/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## Security

+- The `.env` file is listed in `.gitignore` and will not be committed to the repository
+- Always use environment variables for sensitive data
+- Never hardcode API keys in your code
+- Regularly rotate your API keys if you suspect they've been compromised
+- Use environment-specific variables for different deployment environments

 ## License